Wellness: Get Moving with Some Brain Breaks!

 2. Break Down the tasks needed to study for each class

 This varies for everyone’s needs and for the subjects being tested.
-For example, some people need to carve out time to skim their class notes, class lecture slides and then need more time to actually practice their knowledge on old midterms or practice problem sets.
+For example, some people need to carve out time to skim their class notes and lecture slides and then need more time to actually practice their knowledge on old midterms or practice problem sets.
 Make sure you allocate your time wisely, 30/70 is what we recommend: 30% review and 70% practice.

 3. Realistically Assign time for each task for each class